realA10001986/Dash-Gauges/README.md

 This selects what type of door switch is being used.
 Check this, if the switch closes contact when the door closes.
 Leave unchecked if the switch opens when the door closes.

+##### &#9193; Play sound only when TCD is fake-off

+If this is checked, a door sound is only played while the TCD is fake-powered down.
+If unchecked, a sound is played at any time.
+The idea is not to be interrupted or disturbed by door sounds as soon as the Time Circuits are on.

+##### &#9193; Play door sound through TCD

+If checked, the door sounds are played through the TCD, which is especially useful if the TCD is connected to a stereo through its line-out connector.

+If unchecked, the door sound is played on the Dash Gauges.

+Playing door sounds through the TCD requires TCD firmware 3.11 or later.

+##### &#9193; Only when TCD is fake-off

+If checked, a door sound is played through the TCD only while it is fake-powered down; it will be played on the Dash Gauges while the TCD is fake-powered up.

+If unchecked, a door sound is always played through the TCD.

+##### &#9193; Enable panning

+If door sounds are played through the TCD, and your TCD's line-out connector is connected to a stereo, you can make use of panning: If this option is checked, the TCD will play a sound for "Door 1" (left) on the left stereo channel only, and "Door 2" (right) on the right stereo channel.

+If unchecked, door sounds are always played on both stereo channels.

-##### &#9193; Door sound delay
+##### &#9193; Door open sound delay / Door close sound delay

 Depending on the position of the switch and its reaction point, a delay for sound playback might be desired.
-You can configure such a delay here.
+You can configure delays for the "open" and "close" sound here.
 Enter the number of milliseconds into the text field; 0 means no delay.
 The maximum is 5000ms (=5 seconds).

 #### <ins>Gauge Hardware settings</ins>